 Most tenant screening services are built to maximize profits.
 This means satisfying the emotional brain that wants immediate gratification.

-… many services offer instant background checks because landlords don’t have a frame of reference for background checks.
-They will choose the instant service because it appeals strongly to the part of the brain that wants to max out the credit cards.
+Many services offer instant background checks and, because landlords don’t have a frame of reference for background checks, they will choose the instant service because it appeals strongly to the part of the brain that wants to max out the credit cards.

-Instant background services are nothing more than software platforms that ping databases to copy/paste information into a report quicker than you can say “TV dinner!”
+Instant background services are nothing more than software platforms that ping databases to copy/paste information into a report.

-There are two major downsides to an instant background report
+There are two major downsides to this method:

-- There are errors and false positive in every database
+- There are errors and false positives in every database.

 If you go with an instant solution, your report is created with less data.